beartype/beartype/doc/src/faq.rst

        PercyByssheShelley: Series[Timestamp]

    # Custom callable you define.
 Here, we type-check the passed data frame, the
-   # passed non-pandas object, and the returned column of this data frame.
+   # passed non-pandas object, and the returned series of this data frame.
    @beartype
    @pa.check_types
    def convert_dataframe_column_to_series(